ZewenShen/hdp/PROGRESS.md

 # 10.29
 Continue writing the thesis.
 Finish the writing of n-d case.
 Found a bug related to FFT and characteristic function in the thesis on Monday.

+# 11.5
+Identified and fixed the characteristic function bug and the change of variable bug in the thesis.
+Successfully implemented the n-d conv method and make it 100x faster by vectorization.